bknie1/Practice-Web/Readme.md

 ### RESTful Routing

+REST: Respresentational State Transfer

+A mapping between HTTP routes and CRUD (Create, Read, Update, Destroy).
+Our routes are attached to HTTP methods.
+We can follow this route naming pattern in order to make our application clear, concise, and even discoverable.

+#### Cheat Sheet
 This is a quick cheat sheet for HTTP methods and RESTful routing.
 We follow these patterns and actions when we write routes.

 | **URL** | **HTTP Verb** |  **Action**|